Copyright © 2017 ISEIS. All rights reserved

 A Fuzzy Gradient Chance-Constrained Evacuation Model for Managing Risks of Nuclear Power Plants under Multiple Uncertainties

 Emergency evacuation is one of the most important risk management measures for nuclear accidents.
-The evacuation planning system contains great complexities, which have posed many challenges for decision makers.
-In the study, an inexact fuzzy gradient chance-constrained evacuation model (IFGCCEM) is proposed to address various uncertainties.
-The IFGCCEM is developed by incorporating fuzzy gradient chance-constrained programming into an inexact optimization framework.
-It can reflect uncertainties expressed as discrete intervals, and it is also capable of balancing decision makers’ optimism and pessimism using a combination of possibility and necessity, named fuzzy gradient measure.
-The proposed model has been applied to the evacuation planning of the Qinshan Nuclear Power Site, which is the largest nuclear site in China.
-It can generate optimal evacuation routes to maximize the evacuated population within limited time under various accident scenarios.
-Meanwhile, evacuation schemes with varied levels of system-failure risk can be obtained through post-optimization analysis.
-The results can provide an insight into the complex relationships in evacuation planning systems, as well as valuable decision support for effective risk management in response to nuclear emergencies.
+Evacuation management systems contain various complexities, which have posed many challenges for decision makers.
+In the study, a fuzzy gradient chance-constrained evacuation model (FGCCEM) is proposed to address different uncertainties in evacuation management and planning.
+The FGCCEM is developed by incorporating fuzzy gradient chance-constrained programming into an inexact optimization framework.
+It is capable of balancing decision makers’ optimism and pessimism, and can also reflect uncertainties expressed as discrete intervals.
+The proposed model is applied to a hypothetical case study of emergency evacuation planning for nuclear power plants.
+The results indicate that the FGCCEM can generate optimized evacuation schemes to maximize the total number of evacuees within limited time.
+Meanwhile, evacuation schemes with decision makers’ varied preferences can be obtained through post-optimization analysis.
+The information obtained in this study can provide an insight into the complex relationships in evacuation management systems.
+It can also provide valuable decision support for effective risk management in response to nuclear emergencies.

 Keywords: Risk management; evacuation planning; fuzzy programming; optimization; uncertainty; Qinshan Nuclear Power Site

 - There are currently no refbacks.